|

 in the herbarium

 The judges for the 1991 competition were Joyce Walker Currier and Michael Dylan Welch.
-To see their comments on the winning haiku, click the link for 1991 on the Judges' Commentary page.
+See the web page of comments from the judges.
+Here are the winning haiku:

 new mother . . .